iCliniq Logo

 I understand your concern.

-I looked over the image (attachment removed to protect the patient's identity).
-These findings point to a stress fracture of the femur in the mid-shaft region with inflammation of the surrounding periosteum.
-In addition, there is evidence of abnormally high linear MR (Magnetic Resonance) signal on T2-weighted (T2W) and STIR (short-tau inversion recovery Magnetic Resonance) sequences in the anterior aspect of right femur's mid-shaft region and a high signal in the adjacent periosteum.
+I reviewed the image (attachments removed to protect the patient's identity).
+The findings suggest a stress fracture in the mid-shaft region of the femur, accompanied by inflammation of the surrounding periosteum.
+Additionally, there is evidence of abnormally high linear MR (magnetic resonance) signal on T2-weighted (T2W) and STIR (short-tau inversion recovery) sequences in the anterior aspect of the mid-shaft region of the right femur, as well as a high signal in the adjacent periosteum.

-NOTE: The anterior third of the proximal third of the right femur also exhibits a similar linear high signal, but there is no evidence of periosteal or soft tissue inflammation on the right side (observation based only on T2W Coronal cuts).
-However, since only a detailed imaging of the left thigh (axial and sagittal cuts) has been provided, I would like to limit my observations to that area.
-Your left femur's periosteum inflammation may be the source of your thigh pain.
+Note: The anterior third of the proximal third of the right femur also shows a similar linear high signal.
+However, there is no evidence of periosteal or soft tissue inflammation on the right side based on the T2W coronal cuts.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!